Eggs and Brain Health: The Vital Role of Choline

 Understanding Choline

-Choline is a macronutrient that is essential for several functions in the human body, including cell membrane integrity and the production of neurotransmitters that are crucial for brain health.
-Here's why choline is indispensable:
+Choline is a vital macronutrient that supports multiple essential functions within the human body, such as maintaining cell membrane stability and aiding in the production of neurotransmitters critical for brain health.
+Here’s why choline is irreplaceable:

 1. Memory and Cognitive Function